OpenNews/opennews-website/what/conferences/mozfest/index.md

 <img src="/media/img/mozfest2015_01.jpg" class="topline">

 <h2>{{ page.title }}</h2>
 <p class="bodybig"> OpenNews is heading back to the <a href="https://mozillafestival.org/">Mozilla Festival</a>, a multi-day, annual celebration of the open internet for technologists, makers, educators, and creators in all fields.
-This year, we're also organizing a full day of journalism-tech sessions on October 25.
+This year, we're also organizing [full day of journalism-tech sessions](https://ti.to/Mozilla/mozfestHouse-opennews) on October 25.

 ## OpenNews Unconference on Journalism Tech
 All day on Thursday, October 25 we'll have hands-on, collaborative sessions from local London journalists and visitors coming to town for the festival.

-Participants can register soon and tickets will cost £50 each.
+Participants can [register now](https://ti.to/Mozilla/mozfestHouse-opennews) and tickets will cost £50 each.
 Many of the sessions will be scheduled that morning, but we're working to confirm a bunch of sessions in advance, too.
 If you're interested in bringing a session, [let us know](mailto:erika@opennews.org).
 Stay tuned here for updates!

 Throughout the day, we'll have the chance to discuss stories, strategies, and tools in sessions and over a group lunch.